Using a new type of oxygenator during heart bypass surgery to reduce air bubbles in the blood

 Project aims

-We are doing this project to see if there are any differences in the number of air bubbles circulating to the brain during heart surgery using the new oxygenator versus the standard oxygenator in the heart and lung machine.
+We did this project to see if there were any differences in the number of air bubbles circulating to the brain during heart surgery using a hypobaric oxygenator versus the standard oxygenator in the heart and lung machine.